Kolkhis/streamer-mode.nvim/README.md

 ![Streamer-Mode Demo](https://github.com/Kolkhis/streamer-mode.nvim/assets/36500473/3fc1fc02-f4f4-4c6f-a5f7-bbc077f384fa)

-> Short demo of the basic modes.
+##### *Short demo of the basic modes.*

 If you find a bug, please let me know!
 I'll try to fix it as soon as I can.

+> ##### Side note: It's recommended that you find a more secure way to store VERY private information than in plain text environment variables.
+But sometimes it's just easier for a temporary solution.

 If anyone has any requests for new concealments, customizations, or other features, please don't hesitate to let me know.
 Just [open an issue!](https://github.com/Kolkhis/streamer-mode.nvim/issues) I'll add them!

 Jump to